ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 I call these skills the "keyboard dark arts" because they are the kinds of things no sane person using a standard layout would ever want or need... but it's that knowledge and those skills that I was after.
 The Planck wasn't just another keyboard to add to a collection: it was an internship, a trial by fire in these dark arts.
 A vision quest.

 And this, my friends, is the crux of my reasoning for buying the Planck: sometimes you have to break something down to understand how to build it back up better and stronger.
 I knew going in that this would be painful.
 I knew I'd hate it.
-But to truly master the 60%, I needed to step completely outside my comfort zone—I needed a keyboard that would force me to question assumptions and teach me the art of QMK.
+But to truly maximize the potential of the 60%, I needed to step completely outside my comfort zone—I needed a keyboard that would force me to question assumptions and teach me the art of QMK.

 And that's exactly what the Planck did.